Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate the anion gap and albumin-corrected anion gap to help evaluate metabolic acidosis.
-Essential for the ER and ICU workup.
+Calculate anion gap and albumin-corrected anion gap to evaluate metabolic acidosis, narrow differential diagnosis, and monitor treatment response.

-NephrologyCalculate the Fractional Excretion of Sodium (FENa) to help differentiate pre-renal from intrinsic renal causes of acute kidney injury.
+OpenNephrologyCalculate the Fractional Excretion of Sodium (FENa) to differentiate pre-renal azotemia (FENa <1%) from intrinsic renal disease such as ATN (FENa >2%) in acute kidney injury.

-ClinicalInterpret arterial blood gas (ABG) results to identify acid-base disorders.
+OpenClinicalInterpret arterial blood gas (ABG) results to identify acid-base disorders.
 Determines primary disorder and compensation status from pH, pCO₂, and HCO₃⁻.